DIRACGrid/DIRAC/docs/source/DeveloperGuide/Systems/Transformation/architecture.rst

 * **Clients**

-  * TaskManager: it contains WorkflowsTasks and RequestTasks modules, for managing jobs and requests tasks, i.e. it contains classes wrapping the logic of how to 'transform' a Task in a job/request.
+  * TaskManager: it contains TaskBase, inherited by WorkflowsTasks and RequestTasks modules, for managing jobs and requests tasks, i.e. it contains classes wrapping the logic of how to 'transform' a Task in a job/request.
 WorkflowTaskAgent uses WorkflowTasks, RequestTaskAgent uses RequestTasks.

   * TransformationClient: class that contains client access to the transformation DB handler (main client to the service/DB).
 It exposes the functionalities available in the DIRAC/TransformationHandler.
 This inherits the DIRAC base Client for direct execution of server functionality